Monday, July 6, 2026

 Capsule Fill Weight Calculator

-Determine the correct hard gelatin capsule size from fill weight and bulk density, or calculate the maximum fill weight for a target capsule size.
-Essential for early-stage oral solid formulation development.
+Determine the correct hard gelatin capsule size from fill weight and bulk density, or calculate maximum fill weight for a target capsule size.
+Essential for early-stage oral solid formulation development and tech transfer.

 Capsule Size Reference Table